 Brave is creating its search engine based on its purchase of Tailcat, which is a company that came from Cliqz, a German-based search engine which closed last year.
 Tailcat had created an index of the web and built technology to exploit it, which is why Brave purchased the company.
 Now its new search engine will not have to use indexes from Google, Bing, or other established tech firms.

 Modifications to what Tailcat had developed is relatively minimal since the company created an index which scans the query log and click log without accessing information from the user.
-This emphasizes privacy which is what Brave was seeking in creating a new search engine.
+This emphasises privacy which is what Brave was seeking in creating a new search engine.
 The result is that the search engine results will mostly mirror Google at least in the top responses.
 However, the results will not be nearly as deep compared to Google.

 As stated by Eich, the goal of the Brave search engine is to give users what they want without having to reveal who they are.
 Plus, Brave is adding a feature called Goggles, which allow users to create filters when pulling results from their searches.
 This means that users can pull results of product reviews that do not contain affiliate links.
 Or, they can get sources of information from media outlets that are independent.
 The user is put in control of how they want to pull the results from the queries on Brave’s search engine.

 Despite the presence of multiple companies which provide search engines, such as Yahoo and Bing, or browsers such as Mozilla Firefox, Google dominates the market in both categories.
 With a nearly 70% share of the web browser market and a dominating 92% for its search engine, Google has a near control over both web browsers and search engines.